Lymphoedema And Complementary Therapies In SW London

 Lymphoedema is a chronic swelling.
 That means it is a condition that never goes away because the causes can’t be reversed.
 However, it can be reduced in most people, and the swelling can often be kept to a minimum, particularly when it’s diagnosed early.
-Learning how to manage it yourself is a major part of treatment.

 There are two main types of Lymphoedema:

 Primary Lymphoedema usually determined from birth and arises due to some failure of the lymphatic system itself - usually with the underdevelopment of the lymphatic system.
 It may develop without any obvious cause at different stages in life, but particularly at puberty.

 Secondary Lymphoedema is the result of some problem outside of the lymphatic system that prevents it working properly.
 Example Surgery, radiotherapy, Accidental trauma/injury or infection, educed mobility/paralysis, Problems with veins not working very well (varicose veins/after deep vein thrombosis), Cancer itself

 Decongestive Lymphatic therapy (DLT) is recommended treatment for lymphoedema

 ...DLT usually begins with an intensive phase of therapy, during which you may receive daily treatment for several weeks to help reduce the volume of the affected body part.

 This is followed by the second phase, known as the maintenance phase.
 During this, you will be encouraged to take over your own care by carrying out simple self-massage techniques, wearing compression garments and continuing to exercise.
 This phase of treatment aims to maintain the reduced size of the affected body part.